mhagenow01/ECE532ClassifierComparison/README.md

 The classifers that are analyzed include:
 * Least Squares (including Tikhonov regularization) - implemented both in analytical closed form and using gradient descent
 * Support Vector Machines  - implemented using gradient descent
-* Simple Feed-forward neural network using PyTorch
+* Simple Feed-forward neural network using PyTorch (1 hidden layer with 1000 Nodes)

 All of the executable code lies in the /Code/ directory and was written in Python3.